boots-edu/textbook/source/original/week8.md

 _Software Testing_  is the process of validating that software is bug free and meets requirements\.

-* Let’s look at another example:  Consider the following code:
+* Let's look at another example:  Consider the following code:
 * Can I construct one of these?
   * Call the constructor and verify
 * Does it work normally?